The management at SafeHarborGames would like to acknowledge the presence of a few nationally ranked Backgammon Players -

 You can find her online at Safe Harbor Games, and also FIBS and Gridgammon, as “mamabear”.

 Started playing backgammon in NYC in the early 70's and then dropped off the BG scene for many years.
 I currently reside in central NJ (about 1 1/2 hours from NYC).
-I help run a local chouette once a week and participate in a few local tournaments.
+I help run a local chouette once a week and have participated in tournaments in the USA and a few overseas.
+I had some good results mostly due to luck and perseverance..

 From Phil :